Supermarket: Layout strategies

 The third principle is consumer convenience.
 The layout of a supermarket is designed to create a high degree of convenience to the consumer to make the shopping experience pleasant and increase customer spending.
 This is done through the character of merchandising and product placement.
 There are many different ideas and theories in relation to layout and how product layout can influence the purchases made.
 One theory suggests that certain products are placed together or near one another that are of a similar or complementary nature to increase the average customer spend.
 This strategy is used to create cross-category sales similarity.
 In other words, the toothpaste is next to or adjacent the toothbrushes and the tea and coffee are down the same aisle as the sweet biscuits.
 These products complement one another and placing them near is one-way marketers try to increase purchases.

 For vertical placement, cheap generic brands tend to be on the lowest shelves, products appealing to children are placed at the mid-thigh level, and the most profitable brands are placed at eye level.

 The fourth principle is the use of color psychology, and the locations of the food, similar to its use in fast food branding.

 Consumer psychologists suggest that most buyers tend to enter the store and shop to their right first.
-Some supermarkets, therefore, choose to place the entrance to the left-hand side as the consumer will likely turn right upon entry, and this allows the consumer to do a full anticlockwise circle around the store before returning to the checkouts.
+Some supermarkets, therefore, choose to place the entrance to the left-hand side as the consumer will likely turn right upon entry, and this allows the consumer to do a full counter-clockwise circle around the store before returning to the checkouts.
 This suggests that supermarket marketers should use this theory to their advantage by placing their temporary displays of products on the right-hand side to entice you to make an unplanned purchase.
 Furthermore, aisle ends are extremely popular with product manufacturers, who pay top dollar to have their products located there.
 These aisle ends are used to lure customers into making a snap purchase and to also entice them to shop down the aisle.
 The most obvious place supermarket layout influences consumers are at the checkout.
-Small displays of chocolates, magazines, and drinks are located at each checkout to tempt shoppers while they wait to be served.
+Small displays of candy, magazines, and drinks are located at each checkout to tempt shoppers while they wait to be served.